jiseongchae17hepth/Dark_sector_deformations_of_anisotropic_holographic_superfluid_in_hyperscaling_violation_geometry/README.md

-# HSV v166 real-solver and dense-CSV package
+# HSV solver and CSV package

 This package contains solver modules, solver workflow scripts, and dense CSV outputs used by the v166 manuscript package.
 It intentionally contains no figure-rendering scripts.
 The manuscript figures were rendered separately from the dense CSV tables; this package is meant for reproducing the numerical data layer.